Saab CEO Highlights Need for Investment to Sustain Growth

 Share this article

-Europe is preparing and NATO countries will strongly increase their defense budget.
+Europe is preparing and NATO countries will significantly increase their defense budget.
 Saab's CEO Micael Johansson says that the company is in a good position to take market shares, but on the continent they compete with, among other things, the German Rheinmetall, the Italian Leondardo and the French Thales.

 It's hard to decide whether you're betting completely on your own domestic industry or if you actually see this as an open market from a European perspective, which I think is right.